-Regarding the focal issue of "civilization" Georgian newspapers mostly refer to Pamuk's novels, rather than Turkey and the EU.
-The texts underline that Pamuk's novels discuss the disposition of West and East in Turkish culture and show that Turkish culture is partly European.
-The focal issue of civilization also figures prominently in the argumentation of Russian newspapers.
-Some articles claim there is a tension between the two civilizations, which are able to coexist but are not entirely reconcilable (2006R4); others that the tension is part of normality and the difference in the level of modernization (2006R2); and yet another article completely rejects the notion of widely different civilizations (2006R5).
-The article where this last argument is made also stresses the heterogeneity of Turkey, where some parts of the society are more Europeanized than others.
-For their part, the US articles present Pamuk's victory as evidence that "East" and "West" can co-exist at a time of growing tensions between the "West" and "Islam" or that European and Turkish civilizations overlap.
+The focal issue of civilization figures prominently in the argumentation of Russian newspapers.
+Some Russian articles claim there is a tension between the two civilizations, which are able to coexist but are not entirely reconcilable (2006R4); others that the tension is part of normality and the difference in the level of modernisation (2006R2); and yet another article completely rejects the notion of widely different civilizations (2006R5).
+The article where this last argument is made also stresses the heterogeneity of Turkey, where some parts of the society are more Europeanised than others .
+Georgian texts underline that Pamuk's novels discuss the disposition of West and East in Turkish culture and show that Turkish culture is partly European.
+For their part, US media present Pamuk's victory as evidence "East" and "West" can co-exist at a time of growing tensions between the "West" and "Islam" or that European and Turkish civilizations overlap.
 11

 "State-citizen relations" are also discussed in the Egyptian, Georgian, Russian and US articles.
-Based on Pamuk's case, the Georgian texts show that human rights are not protected in Turkey, which is unacceptable for EU standards.
-In both Russian and US sources the persecution of writers, restrictions on freedom of speech and the role of literature in providing criticism of the state is emphasized.
-One Russian article focuses on the cultural rights of the literary world and "literature with a human face" is compared to the state of the country where it is unacceptable for individuals to criticize (2006R5).
+Georgian texts stress that human rights are not protected in Turkey, which is unacceptable for EU standards.
+In both Russian and US sources the persecution of writers, restrictions on freedom of speech and the role of literature in providing criticism of the state is emphasised.
+One Russian article focuses on the cultural rights of the literary world and "literature with a human face" is compared to the state of the country where it is unacceptable for individuals to criticise (2006R5).
 A US text argues, "Turkey continues to demonstrate its unreadiness to join the rank of mature democracies" but also shames European governments that "twist language into politics by criminalizing speech" in reference to the French Parliament's attempt to enact a law on the mass killings of Armenians (2006E3).
-For the Egyptian press, two reports indicate that the event is a "slap" against Turkey in spite of its deployment of a lot of efforts towards its "liberalization", adoption of a political, cultural and educational system close to the West and rapprochement towards the latter (2006A2; 2006A3).
+For the Egyptian press, two reports indicate the event is a "slap"